 - Would you work there or ask your employees to work there?

 - Is the building physically secure?
 Cameras, badge requirements, etc.

-- Do they employee the number of people that they claim
+- Do they employ the number of people that they claim?

 - Ask for references and check them

 Why Outsource Recovery to an Outside Collection Agency?

 Simply stated, collection agencies provide services to creditors and lenders that allow them to outsource recovery processes to a third party.
 Collection agencies are specially tooled for recovery operations – they invest in sophisticated telephone dialer technology, template letter generation and mailing, and staff like a call center.
 Additionally, because there are so many compliance issues and legal rules for collections, an agency typically has very targeted training for its employees.